 In 2015, I conducted a project (coauthored with Andrew Reynolds) to examine the success rates of transgender and gender-variant candidates for office around the world.
 We developed an original dataset of nearly 130 unique candidates (as of Nov.
 2015) over nearly 40 years representing at least 30 countries.
 I presented this research to the British Parliament, London School of Economics, and the 2015 International LGBT Leaders Conference.

-I continue to catalog transgender candidates in the United States,
+I continue to track transgender candidates in the United States,

 often with the help of people around the country who take the time to contact me.
 Thank you!